A new species of old world monkey recorded from Arunachal Pradesh has been named after a strategic mountain pass at 13,700 ft above sea level.

 Major cause for crop loss

 The study describes the Sela macaque as genetically closer to the Arunachal macaque.
 The two have some similar physical characteristics such as heavy-build shape and long dorsal body hair.
+Both species have troops that either avoid proximity to humans or are used to human presence.

 The zoologists identified some distinct morphological traits to differentiate the two species.
 While the Sela macaque has a pale face and brown coat, the Arunachal macaque has a dark face and dark brown coat.